 Agreement: The school district and the parent can reach an agreement by talking directly and informally to each other, or at a resolution session, or with the assistance of a BSEA Mediator.

-Pre-Hearing: If you do not come to an agreement, you may be on the road to a hearing.
-You can ask for a pre-hearing conference with the Hearing Officer.
+Pre-Hearing: You can ask for a pre-hearing conference with the Hearing Officer.
+If the other party does not agree, the Hearing Officer will decide if one will be held.
 The pre-hearing conference is a relatively informal way to meet a Hearing Officer, opposing party and any representatives that may be involved, get some feedback on the strengths and weaknesses of your appeal, and ask for technical assistance in preparing for a hearing.
 A pre-hearing is helpful if you are prepared to listen carefully to other perspectives and to follow directions for presenting your case at the hearing.

 Conference Call: You will have a conference call with the Hearing Officer and the other party or his/her lawyer before the hearing date.
 The conference call is usually scheduled to occur 19 days after the date your hearing request reaches the BSEA.
 The Hearing Officer will ask a few questions to determine whether the matter is ready for a hearing.